nkowales/riotgamesapipy/README.md

 # riotgamesapipy
-use to make calls to riot games api
+Use to make calls to riot games api.